Sign up to our newsletter

 PWS Support Group of South Africa

 Knowledge about PWS in South Africa is considered to be poor.
 The PWS Support Group of South Africa is in contact with around 84 families through Facebook, but in a population of 56 million, they estimate a prevalence of PWS of around 3,700, with less than 500 people with an actual diagnosis Knowledge amongst professionals is slowing improving.
-The PWS Support Group has received funding to hold an in-person workshop in Cape Town which aims to raise awareness of PWS amongst parents and health and allied professionals.
+The PWS Support Group received funding to hold an in-person workshop in Cape Town which aims to raise awareness of PWS amongst parents and health and allied professionals.

-PWS Thailand
+PWSA Thailand

 International Community